chevereto/docker/README.md

 [![Community](https://img.shields.io/badge/chv.to-community-blue?style=flat-square)](https://chv.to/community)

-Dockerfile driven template project for building and running container images for Chevereto V4 projects.
+Dockerfile driven template project for building images and manage containers for Chevereto V4 projects.

 > **Warning**: Do not publish Docker images to a public registry when using a paid Chevereto edition as its [commercial license](https://chevereto.com/license) restricts re-distribution rights.